zarni99/ubuntu_audit/README.md

 ## Main Controller Script

 The `cis_audit.py` script acts as the main controller for running all CIS Benchmark audit and remediation modules.
-It provides a unified interface to run all checks or remediations at once, with options for module selection and user-friendly output.
+It provides a unified interface to run all checks or remediations at once, with options for module selection and output format.

 ### Usage